 This post is also available in: Español (Spanish)

-Erect bottlebrush is a small tree or shrub that typically reaches 15 – 20 feet in height, but potentially much taller.
-Moreover, it has a spreading, upright, oval or rounded, moderately dense crown; and the trunk has red brown fibrous bark.
+Callistemon Rigidus (Erect bottlebrush) is a small tree or shrub that reaches 20 feet (6.1 m) in height.
+Moreover, its dense crown is upright, oval or rounded.
+Also, the trunk has red brown fibrous bark.

-Additionally, leaves are evergreen, stiff, alternate, gray-green in color, linear, 2 – 4 inches long and aromatic.
-Also, flowers are red with showy stamens encircling branch stems and form a 4 inch long cylinder which looks like a bottlebrush.
-Bees, butterflies and hummingbirds are attracted to the flowers.
-Fruits develop as tight clusters on the stem and are persistent, round hard seed capsules resembling small acorn caps and are about 1/4 – 1/2 inch in diameter.
+Additionally, its gray-green leaves are evergreen, stiff, alternate, and linear.
+The aromatic leaves measure 2 to 4 inches (10.16 cm) long.
+Also, its red showy flowers with stamens encircle branch stems.
+The flowers form a 4 inch cylinder which looks like a bottlebrush.
+The unique fluffy flowers attract bees, butterflies and hummingbirds.
+In addition, the fruits develop as tight clusters on the stem.
+Moreover, round hard seed capsules resembling small acorn caps are about .25 to .5 inches in diameter.

-Seeds or cuttings are used for propagation, is quite hardy once established; and it tolerates highly alkaline to slightly acidic soils.
+For propagation purposes use seeds or cuttings.
+Callistemon Rigidus (Erect bottlebrush) is quite hardy once established.
+It tolerates highly alkaline to slightly acidic soils.

-Thanks to its attractive foliage and unusual showy flowers, erect bottlebrush has a variety of landscape uses, including as a reclamation plant, trained as a standard hedge near a deck or patio, a border planting along a fence or driveway, or pruned up as a single-trunked specimen tree.
-It is not considered an invasive species.
+Thanks to its attractive foliage and unusual showy flowers, erect bottlebrush has a variety of landscape uses.
+These include: as a reclamation plant, or trained as a standard hedge near a deck or patio.
+You can also use it as a border (planting along a fence or driveway).
+Additionally, it prune it up as a single-trunk specimen tree.
+It is not an invasive species.

-Other names: Pine Paperback, Melaleuca linearis var. linearis
+Other names: Pine Paperback, Melaleuca linearis var. linearis, syn.
+Melaleuca Rigidus